percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

 .. option:: sockopt

-   :Version: Before 5.6.35 the value must begin with a comma

 Used to specify key/value pairs of socket options, separated by commas, for example::

  [sst]
- sockopt="retry=2,interval=2"
+ sockopt="retry=2,interval=3"

+The previous example causes socat to try to connect three times (initial attempt and two retries with a 3-second interval between attempts).

-.. note:: Before |PXC| version 5.6.35,
-   the value must begin with a comma, for example::
+.. note:: For versions of |PXC| before 5.6.35-26.20-3, the value must begin with a comma, for example::

     [sst]